KI7MT/wspr-analytics/experiments/README.md

 ...and many others.

 All of the example scripts will be incorporated into a main application at some point, however, some will just be for testing.

-Additional tests will be done using [Scala][] and / or [Java][].
-Initial tests will be run using Python, or more sustinct, [PySpark][], which lends itself to rapid-deployment scenarios.
+Additional tests will be done using [Scala][] and / or [Java][] for performance cvomparison.
+Initial tests will be run using Python, or more sustinct, [PySpark][], as it lends itself to rapid-deployment scenarios.

 >NOTE: This exercise is not a full-blown scientific experiment.
 Rather, its more
->of a feasability or proof of concept exercize.
+>of a feasability or proof of concept exercise.

 ## Compute Constraints